Scales are mathematical patterns

-When you hear a melody, it is based on a musical scale, i.e. a number of a few distinct notes which may occur in the melody.
-In a linear sequence, these tones constitute the scale.
+When you hear a melody, it is based on a musical scale.
+The scale consist of the small number of tones which are allowed and may occur in the melody.
+In a linear sequence, these tones constitute the musical scale.
 Most melodies that can be heard in our cultural area can be traced back to one single scale, the Ionian or major scale, which is made up of seven notes in very specific scale steps.

 Thousands of scales